14 Reasons Why Rubber Plant is Dropping Leaves and their Remedies

 Solutions

-Maintain an average room temperature within the range of 15-280C.
+Maintain an average temperature of 15-280C.
 Usually, a room temperature that is comfortable for you is ideal for the plant.
+Check out this guide on understanding temperature for houseplants.

 Solutions